Do you want to customize your WooCommerce checkout page?

 How to Reduce Checkout Page Abandonment

-Reduce Any Addon Checkout Charges
+Avoid Adding Any Extra Checkout Charges

-If they get to checkout and see taxes, high shipping costs, and other additional fees, then there’s a good chance they won’t complete the purchase.
+When customers go to checkout, they expect the total price to be similar to the total product prices.
+If they get to the checkout page and see taxes, high shipping costs, and other additional fees, then there’s a good chance they won’t complete the purchase.

 Make Account Creation Optional or Simpler